abhayagiri/beginning-our-day/manuscripts/markdown/vol1.md

 seemed like a good idea at the time, but there was a lot of wreckage left behind after acting in that way*.
-Because of having seen for ourselves the painful effects of unskillful actions, we find ourselves respecting and moving towards restraint, modesty, simplicity, and inner quietude.
+Because of having seen for ourselves the painful effects of unskillful actions, we find ourselves respecting and moving toward restraint, modesty, simplicity, and inner quietude.
 This is really the best kind of training.
 Training in terms of being obedient to an external force has its place.
 But being obedient to and guided by our own internal experience---that's the kind of training